anonimoustt/Protein-Knowledge-Graph-Application/README.md

  The code to generate the outcomes incorporating knowledge graph can be accessed in ProteinKg25_ESM-2_Application notbook.
 In ProteinKg25_ESM-2_Application notebook, to have results for the different embedding models, in cell named " Ampligraph Library to extract the knowledge graph embedding", the following code editing is required:

- modeluu = ScoringBasedEmbeddingModel(k=320, eta=1, scoring_type='HolE')
+ please assign the target model to Embedding__MODEL=Model_NamE

- In the above line of modeluu replce scoring_type with the target embedding model names.
+ In the above line  replce Model_NamE with the target embedding model names.
 We have leveraged 5 embedding models.
  5 embedding models are: ['HolE', 'RotatE', 'ComplEx', 'DistMult', 'TransE']

  The code of Global ranking can be accessed through the following google colab link: